Mys1337/asteroids/README.md

 # asteroids
-Simple asteroids game using pygame
+This is a simple asteroids game using pygame :)